jhucompilers/fall2024/assign/assign03.md

 definition.
 However, C allows any number of occurrences of a function, as long as the return types and parameter types match exactly, and at most one occurrence is a definition.

+Each symbol table must have a name:

+1. The name of the global symbol table is "`global`"
+2. For a symbol table representing the parameters and body of a function, the symbol table's name should be "<code class="language-plaintext highlighter-rouge">Function <i>name</i></code>", where <i>name</i> is the name of the function.
+3. For a symbol table representing any statement list other than the one defining a function's parameters and body, the symbol table's name should be "<code class="language-plaintext highlighter-rouge">block <i>N</i></code>", where <i>N</i> is the line number stored in the statement list node's `Location`

+You can see the expected symbol table names by looking at the expected output of the test cases in the test repository.

 ### Array parameters